 THERE CAN BE ONLY ONE!

-To enter please click on the registration link below, or for any questions or queries email Ryan Luckman.
+To enter please click on the registration link below.
+For any questions or queries please phone Ryan Luckman on email.

 Waimate School of Music

 The 2017 Whitehorse Challenge victors return this year to defend their title!
 Brett, a local stock agent, is described by his friends as a “shit at golf, pool, and darts”, but they now concede he can ride a bike after last years lofty performance (he also likes to ride around lakes i.e Taupo for fun).
 He claims to have been light on training last year, so might have to step it up with the teams that will be gunning to take them down.

 Last year Tim told us he had aspirations to take out the run, which he duly did, putting the whole running scene on notice.
 Currently living out the Bohemian lifestyle in Arrowtown he's surrounded by some pretty decent training grounds (and gold?) so we wouldn't bet against a repeat.
 Get on over to their give-a-little page and show some support!

 Cara and John are two of the newest members of the Waimate Rotary Club and starting things off with a bang, competing as our official team in the Challenge.

 They describe themselves as "plodders", but it does appear they've "plodded" in quite a few awesome events.
 Rumour has it that John broke from the plodder mode when they competed in the New York Marathon, responding to the crowds and bands with a sprint-like first half (followed by a second half of pain and misery).
 Cara tends to follow more of a structured race day plan - for the Spring Challenge an unnamed source has let slip that a laminator may have been packed in case of an urgent need for waterproofing.